-- (a) The date on which the Welfare Program or Plan is terminated or amended, resulting in the Retiree's loss of coverage; - (b) The date on which the Retiree dies; - (c) The last day of the period for which any required Participant Contribution for his coverage was made; - (d) The date on which the Retiree attains age 65; or - (e) The date on which the Retiree falsifies information provided to the Plan, fraudulently or deceptively uses Plan services, or knowingly permits such fraud or deception by another person including, without limitation, enrolling a person as a Dependent who does not qualify as a Dependent under the terms of the Plan.
+- (a) The date on which the Welfare Program or Plan is terminated or amended, resulting in the Retiree's loss of coverage; - (b) The date on which the Retiree dies;

-2. Dependents.
+- (c) The last day of the period for which any required Participant Contribution for his coverage was made; - (d) For Retirees who retire after July 1, 2008, on the date the Retiree attains age 65; or - (e) The date on which the Retiree falsifies information provided to the Plan, fraudulently or deceptively uses Plan services, or knowingly permits such fraud or deception by another person including, without limitation, enrolling a person as a Dependent who does not qualify as a Dependent under the terms of the Plan. - 2.
+Dependents.